Greater Hartford (MDC) Sewage Overflows

 • DEEP approved the short-term project list, spanning until 2029, and issued a consent order in September 2022 incorporating this schedule.

-• Save the Sound will closely monitor compliance with the 2022 consent order.
+• Save the Sound will closely monitor compliance with the 2022 consent order and continue to advocate for an equitable rate structure.

 • Save the Sound, with partners, will continue to submit feedback to DEEP and will request measures to ensure transparency and accountability.